 - Promissory Note

 - Deed to the Property Showing You as Owner

 - Title Insurance

 If you discover a problem, then it may be important that you solve that problem immediately.
 Did they forget to give you the final title insurance policy?
 Have them send it over.
-Does the title insurance policy have exceptions that weren’t include in the title insurance commitment.
+Does the title insurance policy have exceptions that weren’t included in the title insurance commitment?
 This is a bigger issue: call a lawyer for guidance.

 3. Your Address

 Changing your address should be done within a short time after you’ve closed on the home.
 Why?
 Your legal residence impacts all sorts of things, like who you can vote for in the next election, and how much your car insurance premium might cost (rates may go up or down depending upon the location).

 Changing your address means forwarding your mail with the United States Postal Service.
 It also means notifying various agencies and companies of your new home, such as:

 - Your insurance agent (auto, boat, home, fire, etc.)

 - Your driver’s license record with the DMV (go here to do this online with the Florida Department of Highway Safety and Motor Vehicles)